 The 20th Anniversary Fight – What to Do

 The twentieth or twenty-fifth anniversary fight is all about free time.
 There is usually a retirement on the horizon or a slowing down in one partner’s life.
 The struggles are around how to reconnect as life is once again changing.
 There is time for travel and more intimacy – but not everyone wants more intimacy right now.
 Couples in this stage might also be struggling with grief as their own parents are becoming ill or dying.
 The challenge here is to continue the work they have already put into their relationship: continue to talk, connect, reconnect and share their needs.

 I will state again, that not all couples go through these specific fights.
 This is simply a trend that I have noticed within my small sample size of those couples who reach out to me for support.
 My hope in sharing my insight is that it inspires conversations and perhaps opens doors toward greater intimacy within your relationship.
 If you would like to talk more about your own anniversary fight or how to avoid them please contact me for a free consultation.

 Ashley Seeger, LCSW is an experienced couples counselor located in Boulder, CO.
 She specializes in working with couples as they move through life-transitions.
-You can learn more about couples counseling here.
+Learn more about couples counseling with Ashley.